Projective Personality Assessment

 At that appointment, I would administer additional tests and take a history.
 After that meeting, I then analyze all your materials.
 At the feedback session, I would be reviewing much of what you submitted, giving you an extensive download . . .The cartography of you!!

-How do I know if this is for me?
+How do I know if this therapeutic approach is for me?

-Easy.
-Here's the litmus test: Does this sound fascinating to you?
+Here's one litmus test: Does projective psychology, the idea of it speak to you?
 Like, "Wow!
 So cool!"?
 Not so much?
 This is not for you!

 I'm always surprised that my clients are not all artistic types (though many are!).
 I've worked with physicians, executives, lawyers, filmmakers, professors . . . the list goes on and on.
 The common denominator is interest, not any given professional designation.